 Drive time: 1 hour 45 minutes

 Before you leave Kingman, be sure to stop at Hualapai Mountain Park.
-Better known as the Sky Island, this isolated mountain range in the middle of a desert is the best place to escape the summer heat in Arizona.
+Better known as the Sky Island, this isolated mountain range in the middle of a desert is the best place to escape Arizona’s summer heat.
 In winter, the area transforms by adding a white, snowy blanket underneath its evergreen trees.

 Now it’s time for the last leg of your Arizona road trip.
 Hit the road again and drive back to Las Vegas, which is less than two hours away.